Back to blog

 Pan-Seared Salmon with Creamy Fennel & Gisborne Chardonnay

-Fennel's natural sweetness develops beautifully with slow cooking, creating the perfect foundation for rich fish.
-This technique builds layers of flavour that complement rather than compete with wine.
+Fennel's natural sweetness develops with slow cooking into the perfect foundation for rich fish — flavour that complements the wine rather than competing with it.

 Recipe Overview